driftfox/ts-extended-cheatsheet/cheatsheet/ts.md

 ## Index Properties

-We use them to buld flexible interfaces.
+We use them to build flexible interfaces.

 ```typescript
 interface ErrorCOntainer { // flexible container